mcneel/help-docs/_en/flamingo/5/help/procedural-materials.md

 {: #wood}
 Wood consists of concentric cylinders of alternating Base and Ring components.
 The Wood settings define how the Base and Ring components combine.

 Use this method to create wood materials if objects are not closely viewed.
 If detailed wood is needed, use a [Texture material](material-type-simple.html#textured) to do wood.
 If the viewpoint is not close to the wood, a solid color can be used to take the place of wood without sacrificing image quality.
 This allows faster rendering.
-An additional advantages of using a wood material is that when rendering different sides of an object, the wood grain will look correct.
+An additional advantage of using a wood material is that when rendering different sides of an object, the wood grain will look correct.
 End grain will show on the ends and parallel grain will show on the sides of an object.
 ![images/woodmaterials.png](images/woodmaterials.png)

 #### Base/Ring